 - Civil Infrastructure;

 - Urban Transportation Solutions;

 - Nuclear Power Infrastructure;

-- Utility Infrastructure: and
+- Utility Infrastructure; and

 - Industrial Infrastructure.

 Activities within the Concessions segment include the development, financing, build and operation of construction projects, primarily by way of public-private partnership contract structures, as well as integrating the services of all project participants, and harnessing the strengths and capabilities of Aecon.
-The Concessions segment focuses primarily on providing the following services:
+The Concessions segment focuses primarily on providing the following services in the following markets:

-- Development of domestic and international Public-Private Partnership ("P3") projects;

-- Private finance solutions;

-- Developing strategic partnerships;

-- Leading and/or actively participating in development teams; and

-- Operations and maintenance.
+- Development of domestic and international Public-Private Partnership ("P3") projects; - Private finance solutions; - Developing strategic partnerships; - Leading and/or actively participating in development teams; and - Operations and maintenance of infrastructure assets.

-Aecon holds a 100% interest in Bermuda Skyport Corporation Limited ("Skyport"), the concessionaire responsible for the Bermuda airport's operations, maintenance and commercial functions, and the entity managing and coordinating the overall delivery of the Bermuda International Airport Redevelopment Project over a 30-year concession term that commenced in 2017.
-Additional information regarding the foreign operations of the Concessions segment is set out in Section 8.2 Concessions in the 2022 MD&A.
+Aecon holds a 50.1% interest in Skyport, the concessionaire responsible for the Bermuda airport's operations, maintenance and commercial functions, and the entity managing and coordinating the overall delivery of the Bermuda International Airport project over a 30-year concession term that commenced in 2017.
+Additional information regarding the foreign operations of the Concessions segment is set out in Section 8.2 - "Reportable Segments Financial Highlights - Concessions" in the 2023 MD&A, which is incorporated by reference herein.